Gold Inches Higher With Geopolitical Risks in Focus

 The stock market and dollar continuing to rise could also be a headwind, investors and analysts have said.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 other currencies, was little changed Monday.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 other currencies, was recently down 0.3%, also helping support metals prices Monday.

 Many metals investors returned from London Metal Exchange week Monday, with some analysts noting that positive sentiment from the week was supporting the base metals complex.